lmammino/mega-match-vs-phf/README.md

 What's interesting is that the mega match seems to be very very fast (and way faster than `phf`) also when looking up items at the very end of the match (or even missing items).

-It's currently not clear why this happens but there's probably some smart compilation happening here and it could be worth to look at the generated assembly.
+~~It's currently not clear why this happens but there's probably some smart compilation happening here and it could be worth to look at the generated assembly.~~

+I had a look at the generated assembly for [a simplified case similar to this one](https://rust.godbolt.org/z/1vdq8YTc3) and it seems the compiler is NOT generating any smart data structure (e.g. a prefix tree) to speed up this particular case.

+What's more likely to happen here is that branch prediction makes this code very fast in certain circumstances.

+Feel free to contribute to this project if you know what's really going on here.

 Finally, it's worth noting that `phf` has a pretty constant run time (only sliightly variable by the length of the input data) which is not dependent from the position of the item in the lookup table.